se-for-sci/se-for-sci.github.io/content/week01_intro/vcs.md

 ## Distributed

-Unlike older systems, every full git checkout is a complete, independent copy of the repository!
+Unlike older systems, every cloned git repository is a complete, independent copy of the repository!
 You have all history locally.
 If you clone a remote repository, you could push to a different remote if you wished.
 If GitHub, GitLab, or whatever other **hosting** service you are using disappears tomorrow, you can simply push somewhere else and have all your history intact.

 ## Hosted